Looking for things to do in Nerja? In this article, I’m going to share with you a few of my favorite things to do in this wonderful town.

 Stroll Along Balcon de Europa

 Considered the focal point of Nerja, you’re bound to end up at the Balcon de Europa at one point or another.
+Wandering around here is one of our favorite things to do in Nerja.

 During the day, you can find people strolling along and taking in the sea views and beachy breeze.
 But at night, this walking street really comes alive.
 Take in the sights and sounds of artists, musicians, and people galore, and marinate in the smells wafting into the street from the many restaurants.